opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 - [W3C Correlation-Context HTTP Propagator](https://w3c.github.io/correlation-context/)
 - [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation)

 This works well for our service mesh PaaS as Istio leverages Envoy’s distributed tracing feature to provide tracing integration out of the box.
-Specifically, Istio provides options to install various tracing backend and configure proxies to send trace spans to them automatically.
+Specifically, Istio provides options to install various tracing backends and configure proxies to send trace spans to them automatically.
 It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
 It natively works with OpenTelemetry as well, since this is a supported context propagation protocol in OpenTelemetry.

 ### Data Collection